 Just because you are antler hunting does not mean you leave your hunting gear at home.
 There are several tools that will be useful on your antler hunting trip.
 Therefore, be sure to carry a good pair of binoculars or an optic to scope an area.
 Using a pair of binoculars or optics will help you minimize the amount of time spent walking.

-Learn more about best rangefinder bino's for hunting
+Learn more about the best rangefinder bino’s for hunting

 In summary, the answer to the question when do whitetail deer shed their antlers is between, December and April.
 Therefore, if you want to collect your first antlers, I suggest going antler hunting either in mid-December or mid-April.
 But most importantly do not forget to follow all the tips I have highlighted above.
 The last thing you want is to waste time searching for antlers in areas where there are none or before deer start shedding.
 In this regard, I hope that you have read the article to the end.

 Lake Streeter, A Gun enthusiast, and loves to hunt in the middle of the wood.
 Always check the latest hunting gears out in the market and try to share his honest opinion with the audience in OUTDOOR EVER.